 If you look at my extraordinary mourning ritual you will say that I’m some kind of robot.
 You might think that my main goal is to lose weight.
 The last is true but there is more to that.
 I also want to wake up and feel good.
 I mean, I’m not some sort of a human cyborg that starts operating at 100% immediately when he’s awake.
 I feel terrible in the first 5 minutes of my workout session.
 I’m still not awake in full when I start but I’m slowly getting better.
 At the end of the session, I’m wide awake and I’m ready for my day.
 After the breakfast, I feel great.
 I’m ready to work, to talk with people, to create.
 Not like most of the people I see in the morning: grumpy, sulking, mad.
 Still holding a pillow.

 So, here’s a couple of things that will help you set your own personal morning routine and become a more productive person:

-Play music: Play some music as soon as you’re up from the bed.
+- Play music: Play some music as soon as you’re up from bed.
 Make a playlist or simply turn on the radio.
 The music will help you move quicker.